Buckie Lifeboat Station: History

 The 1922 boathouse was used until 1984, when Buckie received an lifeboat, 52-27 Charles Brown (ON 1093), which was moored afloat.
 Further works were carried out to create new crew facilities in 1995, and a pontoon berth was constructed, which is now home to lifeboat, 17-37 William Blannin (ON 1268).

-In 2018, the recently restored lifeboat Laura Moncur (ON 958) made a return trip to her old station, 34 years after she last departed, and received an emotional reception from her former crew members.
+In 2018, the recently restored 47-foot Watson-class lifeboat Laura Moncur (ON 958) made a return trip to her old station, 34 years after she last departed, and received an emotional reception from her former crew members.

 Notable rescues

 In the very early hours of 21 February 1968, relief lifeboat George and Sarah Strachan (ON 749) was launched to the aid of fishing boat Mistletoe, aground at the mouth of the River Spey.
 The boat was found close to the beach, in heavy swell and pounding waves.
 Working in dark and freezing conditions, attempts to get a tow-line in place failed, so Coxswain Jappy skillfully brought the lifeboat alongside, and all six crew were rescued.
 They were given rum and hot drinks, and landed in Buckie just before 05:00.
 For this service, Coxswain George Alexander Jappy was awarded the RNLI Bronze Medal, with the crew being awarded Medal Service Certificates.